 You decide on the safari holiday of your dreams

 You are invited to take a look at my tour recommendations below and, I trust you will find your perfect dream holiday in my country at Namibia Holidays Tours & Safaris.
 It will give me great pleasure to compile and arrange your personal Namibia safari.
 You are free to choose what you want to do and where you want to travel.
 I would like you to choose individually and flexibly: lodges and hotels of the middle class or only the finest?
 (Unfortunately camping is not yet on my program).
 From North to South or from East to West?
 Nature or culture?
 Request your safari tour according to your taste with focus on your interests and wishes.
 Decide for yourself whether you want to experience as much as possible in a short period of time or take a break and rest during your personal safari.
 So that the choice does not become a torment, I will be delighted to help you with my experience in the perfect compilation of your Namibia safari holiday.

 If you have more or less time available, I can also offer other favorites in my program, which you will find on the page Private Safaris.
-All trips are offered as guided or as guided self-drive tours.
+All trips within Namibia and bordering countries are offered as guided or as guided self-drive tours.

 Namibia Safaris - Discover the treasures in my country